 Cara O’Connell, Ph.D., Assistant Professor, University of North Carolina Medical Center, Chapel Hill, NC

 - Thesis: The impact of caloric pre-loading on attempts at food- and eating-related thought suppression in restrained and unrestrained eaters.

 - Dissertation: Psychosocial moderators in the relation between CD4 count and physical symptoms among African American women with HIV.

-Brandie K. Taylor, M.A., Research Associate, National Cancer Institute, Bethesda, MD
+Brandie K. Taylor, M.A., Evaluation Researcher, National Institute of Allergy and Infectious Diseases, Bethesda, MD

 - Thesis: Potential relations between extraversion and cardiovascular reactivity during laboratory stressors.

 Danielle Hernandez, Ph.D., Psychologist, Phoenix VA Health Care System, Phoenix, AZ